DillonSteyl/SCIE1000/Week 11/exppractice_1.md

 # Exponential Practice (1)

-An exponential function has the following structure:
+An exponential function has the following basic structure:

 ` y = A0 * e^(k*x)`

-This is what we will be using for this exercise.
+Exponential functions can be more complex (for example, including c and d values), but for this exercise we will only be using the basic exponential structure (where k and be positive or negative).

 **Task:** You will write a program that helps the user practice modelling with exponential equations.
 The aim is to have a program that will generate a different data set each time for the user to model with an exponential equation.
 The user enters their values for the exponential model, and the program will check if they are close enough to the real values.